MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-01-tlol-part-1-existing-solutions.markdown

-which have been released by Riot Games themselves, to bots and scripts which have been ever present since the initial release of the game and finally to recent academic approaches which have used cutting-edge AI techniques to try and achieve human level in League of Legends.
+which have been released by Riot Games themselves, to bots and scripts which have been ever present since the initial release of the game and finally to recent academic approaches which have used cutting-edge AI techniques to create AI systems which can play League of Legends.

 ## Existing Solutions